rmwoods/beer.ai/docs/_pages/posts.md

 ---
 permalink: /posts/
 ---
-We have a bunch of cool posts
+We will soon be adding posts about our data explorations...

 <ul>
   {% for post in site.posts %}